header

 Overall

 I am fascinated by our social world and how it influences our perceptions of others, the decisions we make, and our interactions with other.
 Many of my research ideas come from observations in the real world.
-I owe much of my love for research, and my successful research projects to my advisors at UVA, Dr. Stacey Sinclair and Dr. Bobbie Spellman, to my advisor (and collaborator) at Rice Dr. Mikki Hebl , to all the wonderful colleagues and collaborators I have worked with in the Sinclair Lab, the Spellman Lab, and the Hebl Lab , and of course to all the wonderful honors students and research assistants that I have worked with over the years.
+I owe much of my love for research, and my successful research projects to my advisors at UVA, Dr. Stacey Sinclair and Dr. Bobbie Spellman, to my advisor (and collaborator) at Rice Dr. Mikki Hebl , to all the wonderful colleagues and collaborators I have worked with in the SPI lab, Sinclair Lab, the Spellman Lab, and the Hebl Lab , and of course to all the wonderful students and research assistants that I have worked with over the years.

 Subtle Social Environmental Cues